-- 1. Make sure the memory ejector tabs are in the closed position before attaching the access door. - 2.
-Position the access door on the rear housing over the memory compartment. - Lift the stand out of the way. - 4.
+- 1. Position the access door on the rear housing over the memory compartment. - 2.
+Lift the stand out of the way. - 3.
 Use a Phillips #2 screwdriver to tighten the captive screws.

-- Phillips #2 screwdriver.

-- ESD-safe workstation and mat

-- Soft, clean towel or cloth
+- Phillips #2 screwdriver - ESD mat, soft , clean towel or cloth

-Before you begin, lay the computer down so the panel is face down and the bottom is facing you.
+Before you begin, lay the computer down so the panel is face down with the bottom is facing you; and remove the access door.